top of page

 4. Mastery of Buoyancy Control: Proficiency in buoyancy control is pivotal for precise depth management, reducing the risk of unintentional descents into deeper waters.

 7. Avoid Alcohol and Certain Medications: As a sensible guideline, refrain from alcohol or drugs for at least eight hours before diving.
-If medication is necessary, be fully aware of its effects and potential interactions with diving.
+If medication is necessary, be aware of its effects and potential interactions with diving.
 Psychoactive drugs or those causing dry mouth should be avoided before deeper dives, as they can significantly increase the likelihood or severity of nitrogen narcosis.

-The 'Martini Effect'—Nitrogen Narcosis—is undeniably a captivating facet of scuba diving.
-From the amusing to the harrowing, divers carry their own tales of encountering this underwater enigma.
+The 'Martini Effect'—Nitrogen Narcosis—is a captivating facet of scuba diving.
+From the amusing to the harrowing, divers carry their tales of encountering this underwater enigma.
 Yet, understanding its causes, effects, and, crucially, how to manage the associated risks is paramount for any diver.